How to Setup PureVPN on Router in 2021

 The privacy issues prevalent in modern society have created a strong demand for solutions to keep your privacy and online security from falling through the often invisible cracks behind digital communication networks.

 PureVPN is among the best-rated VPN services fighting the battle against invasions of privacy, so users can exercise some control over their own autonomy and privacy on the internet.

 But most users seek PureVPN as a single-dimensional VPN app working on a single device.
-The truth is, you could install PureVPN on router and turn the entire area within the range of your Wi-Fi a protective blanket of sorts, keeping all devices connected to the secure VPN tunnel.
+The truth is, you could install PureVPN on the router and turn the entire area within the range of your Wi-Fi a protective blanket of sorts, keeping all devices connected to the secure VPN tunnel.

-In this article, I’m going to explain how to setup PureVPN on router including most of the commonly used router devices.
+In this article, I’m going to explain how to setup PureVPN on the router including most of the commonly used router devices.